agungferdi/Smart_Farming/README.md

 - Ensure proper grounding of all metal components
 - Regular inspection of waterproof seals and connections
 - Emergency manual shutoff should be accessible

+## Closing

+This project showcases a complete IoT solution for smart farming, integrating hardware, software, and cloud services.
+It is designed for scalability and adaptability to various agricultural scenarios.
+Contributions and improvements are welcome!